m0nzderr/clearest/README.md

 Its previous versions were closed-source and based on a combination of XSLT with other custom-built tools.
 Today it is being re-implemented to stay within NodeJS ecosystem.

 The WIP is going towards its first open-source release of v2.0.0.
-Hopefully, one may find in it resembling or an alternative to other MVC front-end frameworks like AngularJS and RecatJS.
+Hopefully, one may find in it resembling (in some aspects) to other MVC front-end frameworks like AngularJS and RecatJS.

 Features:
 * Designed for development of modular MVC/MVVM apps with minimal coding effort;
-* Provides high-level, abstract, XML-based language for component development;
+* Provides high-level, abstract, XML-based language for component development.
+Almost everything is done with a dozen of XML tags.
 * 99% of code is browser-independent ()
-* Almost everything is done with a dozen of XML tags around your code.
-You can mix your JavaScript inside XML, still staying within standard XML syntax.
-You also can keep all of yor JavaScript code (controllers, services) in external modules, sa NodeJS will manage dependencies for you;
-* Compilable into JavaScript modules (no parsing at runtime) and the stay reusable after that;
+* Compilable into JavaScript modules: no sources distributed, no parsing at runtime;
 * No struggle with writing custom components or external plugins - it'll work out of the box with almost anything you can browsetify;
 * No need to learn complex framework-specific mechanisms.
-Just a couple of useful api functions and you are ready to go (you may do DI, IoC, or nothing at all in your own code, just the way as you would do it without Clearest);
+Just a couple of useful api functions and you are ready to go.
+You can stay with NodeJS and require(), implement your DI, IoC, or nothing at all);
-* Small-footprint runtime library of essentials (the largest dependency is Q promises).
-Other useful features, like hash navigation/routing and REST resources are only used as you require() them;
+* Small-footprint runtime library of essentials (the largest dependency is a promises library).
+Other useful features, like hash navigation/routing and REST resources are optional, they are shipped only if you require() them;
 * Ready to merge into your gulp workflow off the shelf (no plugins needed);

 More code and docs are coming.